twalton83/django_URL_shortener/README.md

 # lilliput.ly

-A URL shortener made with React and Python (via Fast API).
+A URL shortener made with React and NodeJS with Typescript.

 The site background was created at [SVGBackgrounds.com](https://svgbackgrounds.com/).